-These Outdoor Plant Parenting Hacks will ensure that your green friends stay healthy and thriving.
-They are cheap and effective!
+These Outdoor Plant Parenting Hacks will ensure that your green friends stay healthy and thriving without spending much money.

 Taking care of and maintaining your garden can be challenging and expensive, particularly if you are new.
-To make it a little easy and affordable for you, here are some interesting Outdoor Plant Parenting Hacks!
+To make it easier and more affordable, here are some interesting Outdoor Plant Parenting Hacks!

 Here are some quick hacks to save dying plants